Silver1063/Disney-Data-Analysis/README.md

 (Disney please don't sue me 🥲)

 To view results select one of the three options above, pdf provided for ease of viewing, rmd for local inspection.
+The pdf reader on github is a bit challenging, feel free to download it and read it wherever pdfs like to find you 😤
 <img width="775" height="215" alt="image" src="https://github.com/user-attachments/assets/d39286af-65be-4eae-9240-817f636abe63" />

 ## Project Overview